Why Do We Celebrate Midsummer?

 Midsummer: Modern celebration

-Even though Christianity prevailed the celebration of midsummer continued and is now celebrated as the birthday of John the Baptist.
-This celebration has occurred since at
+Even though Christianity prevailed, the midsummer celebration continued and is now observed as the birthday of John the Baptist.
+This celebration has occurred since at least the 2nd Century A.D.

 midsummer there is known as John the Baptist’s day (Finland) or Saint Hans Day (Norway and Denmark).